MusahMusah/blog-microservice/README.md

 - Get the application up and running by following the instructions in the Installation Guide of this README.

 ## Discussion
-This section contains justifications and improvements that should be made.

 ### Improvements for a production API
 - Write tests with attention to non-framework specific features.